VVionnet/snowcourse_old/README.md

 This is a manual process.
 Download the table from the following website: https://wcc.sc.egov.usda.gov/nwcc/yearcount?network=snow&counttype=listwithdiscontinued&state=

-Save the metadata as `allStations_metadata.html`
+Save the metadata as `allStations_metadata.html` (Stream 1) or save the data in csv format (Stream 2)

 NOTE: This step could be automated using `wget`; however, this gets complicated because the data are stored in tables.

 ## Process the metadata

-Run the script `./allStationsMeta.bash > ../meta/allStations_metadata.txt`
+(Stream 1) : Run the script `./allStationsMeta.bash > ../meta/allStations_metadata.txt` to create the metadata file delimited by "|"

-to create the metadata file delimited by "|"
+(Stream 2) : Run the Python code script `prepare_meta.py` to create the metadata file delimited by "|"

 ## Download the data